How Consultants Can Successfully Work with Remote Clients

 You never want a client to feel out of the loop or like their viewpoints haven’t been taken into account; after all, they are the ones who engaged your services!
 By involving your client in your thought process and working through questions and concerns together, you can build the foundation for a strong relationship.

-2. Work Together to Build a Communication Plan
+2. Build a Communication Plan Together

 During the onboarding process, establish a communication plan that keeps the challenges of remote work in mind.
 Because interaction with your client will likely be limited, the meetings you do have will be even more important.